Dr. Nasir Iqbal

 [Completion date: June 2023] The study involves a quasi-experimental welfare analysis of the Billion Tree Project in KP, employing rigorous research methods to assess its impact on local communities and the environment.
 Additionally, the study aims to explore the factors that explain participation rates in the project.

-[Supported by IFPRI & IPA]
+[Supported by IFPRI & IPA] [Completion date: Dec 2023]

 This ongoing study uses quasi-experimental methods to explore how households cope when cash transfers stop, focusing on the impact of changes to eligibility criteria on households that no longer qualify for the Benazir Income Support Program.
 The research aims to provide insights into the consequences of stopping cash transfers on poverty reduction efforts and household welfare.

-[Supported by HEC & World Bank]
+[Supported by HEC & World Bank] [Completion date: Dec 2023]

 The research project aims to evaluate the efficacy of poverty graduation programs in breaking the poverty trap using a quasi-experimental design in Pakistan.
 Additionally, the study will investigate how social mobilization and community handholding approaches impact the perception and interaction of poor youth beneficiaries with governance